911 (Law & Order: Special Victims Unit)

 "911" is the third episode of the seventh season of the police procedural television series Law & Order: Special Victims Unit.
-It originally aired on October 4, 2005 on NBC in the United States.
+It originally aired on October 4, 2005, on NBC in the United States.
 The episode focuses on the search for a nine-year-old girl who claims to be locked in a room and calls the police for help.
 When it becomes clear that the phone call is not what it seems, most of the detectives in the unit become suspicious of the girl's story but Detective Olivia Benson (Mariska Hargitay) remains convinced, believing that she is a victim of child pornography.

 The episode was written by Patrick Harbinson and directed by Ted Kotcheff.
 Unlike most other episodes of the series, the action takes place primarily in the police station with many scenes building suspense only by showing Detective Benson talk into a speaker phone.
-Hargitay won an Primetime Emmy Award for her portrayal of Benson in this episode.
+Hargitay won a Primetime Emmy Award for her portrayal of Benson in this episode.
 Three of the main cast members: Christopher Meloni, BD Wong and Tamara Tunie do not appear in this episode.

 In its original broadcast, "911" pulled in 16.24 million viewers and a 5.8 rating in the age 18–49 viewer demographic.

 Plot

-A nine-year-old girl named Maria calls 911 stating she is stuck in a room and needs help.
+A nine-year-old girl named Maria calls 911 stating she is stuck in a room tracked to East Harlem and needs help.
 The call is put through to Olivia Benson, and Maria tells her the telephone belongs to her father Richard and her mother, Beatrice, is dead.
 Cragen learns the phone Maria is calling from is registered to a cab driver named Ricardo Garcia, who was arrested for assaulting his wife.

 Fin tracks down Garcia and orders him to take him to his apartment, but finds his daughter Angela safe there.
 Munch leads a search of the surrounding apartments, but fails to turn up any leads.
 Morales suggests Richard could have spoofed Garcia's phone number, making the task of tracing the call harder.
 When questioned further, Maria says Richard buys her food from "Felipe's Burgers", which is 20 blocks away from the search area.
 Fin goes to the location and learns it burned down three months prior.
 Benson then instructs Maria not to lie to her, and Maria hangs up.

 Morales enhances the background of Maria's previous call and reveals the sounds of traffic, bells and a car engine despite the phone signal not moving.
 After Novak brings in an expert to track Maria's dialect, Maria calls back with a signal in the Holland Tunnel, insisting she did not move.
 Cragen orders Fin to the tunnel and shuts it down to search every vehicle for Maria.
-Meanwhile, Julia confirms that Maria is from Honduras prompting Novak to meet the Honduran consul to convince him to connect to the Honduran police.
+Meanwhile, the dialect expert confirms that Maria is from Honduras prompting Novak to meet the Honduran consul to convince him to connect to the Honduran police.